Measuring Compliance of Consent Revocation on the Web: Validity and Consistency of Consent

 We investigate inconsistencies in the consent strings shared to and received from the third-parties, which, in turn, helps identify the responsible party for such inconsistencies.
 Previous works have only partially analysed such inconsistency~\cite[\S VIII.A]{do_cookie_banners_respect}, where positive consent was found to be sent within a specific \texttt{gdpr\_consent} URL parameter on websites where {\tcfapi} did not contain a positive consent string.
 We however observed that the consent can be shared via differently named URL parameter as well.
 Additionally, the consent string can be sent in the POST data as part of the request as well.
 We find different inconsistencies on 8 distinct websites out of the 136 websites where revocation is possible.

-These inconsistencies could arise due to three reasons.
-(1) Due to delay in updating the consent after user revokes consent; (2) due to some scripts not being updated about revocation in consent; (3) due to introducing/using a different \tcs.
+These inconsistencies could arise due to: (1) delay in updating the consent after user revokes consent; (2) some scripts not being updated about revocation in consent; (3) introducing/using a different \tcs.
 We do not consider delay in sending the updated consent as a violation since it is implementation specific.
 However, there are 8 websites where we observe inconsistencies causing possible violations.
-Out of these 8 websites, 4 of them (\texttt{forbes.com, time.com, n-tv.de} and \texttt{cadenaser.com}) had a different {\tcs} on the network.
-In the remaining websites (\texttt{deadline.com, kotaku.com, manch\-est\-er\-even\-ing\-news.co.uk} and \texttt{walesonline.co.uk}), we observed that the old positive consent string was shared on the network by some scripts even after revocation.
+Out of these 8 websites, 4 of them (\texttt{forbes.com, time.com, n-tv.de} and \texttt{cadenaser.com}) had a different {\tcs} on the network while \texttt{deadline.com, kotaku.com, manch\-est\-er\-even\-ing\-news.co.uk} and \texttt{walesonline.co.uk}, we observed that the old positive consent string was shared on the network by some scripts even after revocation.
 Details regarding these inconsistencies can be found in Appendix~\ref{sec:anomalies}.

 The detected mismatches between consent strings returned by {\tcfapi} and the {\tcs} shared on the network (Table \ref{tab:anomaly2}) lead to an incorrect registration of consent revocation by websites and also by the implemented CMPs.
 Consequently, websites do not comply with \hyperref[lr5]{\textbf{LR5}} since they do not correctly register user revocation, as they are obligated to, in order to assure that the registered consent is identical to the user's choice in the user interface.
 As a result, a single {\tcs} does not serve as a proof of revocation, which should consist of a negative consent.
 Moreover, the principle \hyperref[prin2]{\textbf{P2}} is also not complied with since websites did not implement technical measures to assure that revocation is done efficiently.